flutter/packages/packages/camera/camera_android_camerax/CONTRIBUTING.md

 you need are not wrapped or you need to access any methods not wrapped in a class, you must take the additional steps to wrap them to maintain the structure of this plugin.

-For more information on the approach of wrapping native libraries For plugins, please see the [design document][2].
+For more information on the approach of wrapping native libraries for plugins, please see the [design document][2].
 For more information on contributing packages in general, check out our [contribution guide][3].